slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Not what should I do next but who should you speak next?
 - Networking types: advocates a, boomerang b, celebrities c, drainers d
 - Networking types: shark, dolphin, drowner.
+- everyone has an invisible sign hanging from their neck saying, «Make me feel important».
+Never forget this message when working with people.
 -->

 > *"Everyone is shy.
 Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
 Go ahead." (...)